denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 correspondence between input, storage content, and output of entered text.
 The physical properties of electromagnetic inscription also allowed for rapid re-mediation.
-Tape was more forgiving than paper: it could be written and re-written at high speeds and volume.
+Tape was more forgiving than paper: it could be written and re-written at high speeds and in volume.
 However, the opacity of the medium has also placed it, in practice, beyond human sense.

 Finally, the appearance of cathode-ray tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage.
 The sign reemerged